Structured Kolmogorov-Arnold Neural ODEs for Interpretable Learning and Symbolic Discovery of Nonlinear Dynamics: Results

 In our setting, the acceleration measured at the excitation point serves as the input reference for the model, while the acceleration measured on the right wing near the nonlinear interface is used as the output signal.
 Data from the first 2.5 seconds of measurement were used for training, with the subsequent 10 seconds used for testing.

-The predicted vibration responses are shown in Figure \ref{fig:F16_results}.
-SKANODE achieves comparable accuracy to ANODE in reconstructing the observed accelerations.
-However, the phase portraits of the inferred latent states reveal that SKANODE produces a much more structured and physically meaningful phase space, exhibiting characteristic loop patterns indicative of hysteretic behavior.
+The predicted vibration responses are shown in Figure \ref{fig:F16}. {Trained only on a short initial segment of the response with substantially smaller amplitude than the subsequent prediction horizon, SKANODE yields a predicted trajectory that matches the measured response significantly better than both the numerical baseline and ANODE.} Furthermore, the phase portraits of the inferred latent states reveal that SKANODE produces a much more structured and physically meaningful phase space, exhibiting characteristic loop patterns indicative of hysteretic behavior.
 This observation is consistent with the findings of \cite{dossogne2015nonlinear}, confirming the presence of nonlinear hysteresis at the interface.
 Such interpretability offers important practical value: identifying hysteretic signatures in the dynamics can provide insights into localized energy dissipation mechanisms and evolving structural degradation.
 This information may support engineers in diagnosing potential fatigue-related issues, monitoring wear at critical joints, and informing predictive maintenance strategies in complex aerospace structures.

+{In addition, a spectrogram comparison is provided to assess whether the learned models preserve the time-frequency content of the nonlinear response.
+As shown in Figure~\ref{fig:F16_spec}, SKANODE better preserves the dominant frequency ridges and their time-varying evolution, whereas the baselines exhibit noticeable frequency smearing and mismatched band intensities.}

-Building on these observations, we extend SKANODE by introducing an additional latent hysteretic state \( a_h \), leading to the following structured formulation:
+{Building on these observations, SKANODE is extended by introducing an additional latent hysteretic state \( a_h \), leading to the following structured formulation:}

 where \( h_\theta \) captures the hysteretic dynamics and \( \alpha \in [0,1] \) weights the relative contributions of elastic stiffness and hysteretic components.

-Through this extended structured state-space design, SKANODE is able to identify a symbolic governing equation, as presented in Figure \ref{fig:F16_results}.
+Through this extended structured state-space design, SKANODE is able to identify a symbolic governing equation, as presented in Figure \ref{fig:F16}.
 The resulting equation again aligns with the findings of \cite{dossogne2015nonlinear}, confirming that under low-level excitation, the system behavior is dominated by linear stiffness with mild hysteretic effects.

-This example highlights the flexibility of SKANODE in capturing real-world nonlinear dynamics through structured latent state design and symbolic equation discovery.
+{ In comparison, the numerical baseline using SINDy fails to identify an equation incorporating the internal hysteretic mechanism.
+This is because it directly integrates the acceleration signals and seeks an explicit symbolic relation between acceleration, displacement, and velocity, without modeling any latent hysteresis effects.
+The identified equation from the numerical baseline becomes unstable and diverges over the prediction horizon, as the identified expression does not capture the true underlying dynamics of the system.}